vin-vu/echo-task/README.md

 ## Usage

-1. After starting the application, visit **`http://localhost:8080/`** in your browser
+1. After starting the application, visit **`http://localhost:5173/`** in your browser
 2. Grant the application permission to use your microphone when prompted
 3. Click and hold the microphone button while giving verbal commands, then release the button when finished
-4. Supported commands include adding tasks, deleting tasks, and marking tasks as completed
+4. Supported commands include adding tasks, deleting tasks, and`marking tasks as completed
+5. It is recommended to annunciate words clearly to get an accurate transcript.

 #### Example Phrases for Voice Commands
 Some training data is stored in the following file, which can provide guidance on effective commands: